LyliaSah/integration-maquette-englishgame/README.md

 # Welcome to the English game
 > An immersive challenge
-# H1 HEllo c'est Véro !!
+# H1 HEllo c'est Véro !! re hello